gammaql/greldal/src/docs/pages/index.md

 GRelDAL is available for use under the [MIT software license](https://github.com/gql-dal/greldal/blob/master/LICENSE).

 You can report bugs on the [GitHub issues page](https://github.com/gql-dal/greldal/issues).
-We also have a [Spectrum community](https://spectrum.chat/greldal) for general discussion.

 # Motive / Goals